Underwater acoustic positioning system: History and examples of use

 In recent years, several trends in underwater acoustic positioning have emerged.
 One is the introduction of compound systems such the combination of LBL and USBL in a so-called LUSBL configuration to enhance performance.
 These systems are generally used in the offshore oil & gas sector and other high-end applications.
 Another trend is the introduction of compact, task optimized systems for a variety of specialized purposes.
-For example, the California Department of Fish and Game commissioned a system (figure 4), which continually measures the opening area and geometry of a fish sampling net during a trawl.
+For example, the California Department of Fish and Game commissioned a system, which continually measures the opening area and geometry of a fish sampling net during a trawl.
 That information helps the department improve the accuracy of their fish stock assessments in the Sacramento River Delta.

+Water-proof smart devices like Apple Watch Ultra and Garmin Descent have been introduced to function as dive computers.
+These devices have a depth gauge sensor, provide a dive profile, and safety alerts for fast ascents and decompression stops using the depth data.
+In 2023, University of Washington researchers demonstrated a fourth class of 3D underwater positioning for these smart devices that does not require infrastructure support like buoys.
+Instead they use distributed localization techniques by computing the pairwise distances between a network of diver devices to determine the shape of the resulting network topology.
+Combining this with depth sensor data from these devices, the lead diver can then compute the relative 3D positions of all the other diver devices.